Rcalix/full-poc/README.md

 ## Installation

 -  Clone the repository to your local machine.
-  Navigate to the server directory and run npm install to install the server dependencies.
+  [^bignote]: Navigate to the server directory and run npm install to install the server dependencies.
               Navigate to the client directory and run npm install to install the client dependencies.
               Running the Project
 ### Setup

 -  Open two terminal windows, one for the server and one for the client.
-In the first terminal window, navigate to the server directory and run npm run server-dev to start the server in development mode.
+[^1]: In the first terminal window, navigate to the server directory and run npm run server-dev to start the server in development mode.
       In the second terminal window, navigate to the client directory and run npm run client-dev to start the client in development mode.
       Open a web browser and navigate to `{http://localhost:3000}` to view the application.
 ## Usage

 -  Scripts
 This project includes the following scripts:

- `{install-server }`: Installs the server dependencies.
+ `npm run install-server `: Installs the server dependencies.
- `{install-client }`: Installs the client dependencies.
+ `npm run install-client `: Installs the client dependencies.
- `{server-dev }`: Starts the server in development mode.
+ `npm run server-dev `: Starts the server in development mode.
- `{client-dev }`: Starts the client in development mode.
+ `npm run client-dev `: Starts the client in development mode.

 ## License